Hand Numbness but Not Sure Where the Problem Is?

 - Both hands and feet simultaneously numb and weak

-Muscle atrophy or functional decline indicates progressing nerve damage.
-Early treatment offers better recovery potential.
+Muscle atrophy or functional decline may indicate progressing nerve damage.
+Early treatment increases recovery potential.

 Related Articles

-Precise evaluation to locate compression sites and propose tailored treatment.
+We locate the compression site through precise assessment and propose tailored treatment.

 Book Online